cartesi/compute-tutorials/generic-script/README.md

 This tutorial defines a DApp capable of running an arbitrary script using Descartes.

-> **NOTE**: at this time, this tutorial requires the latest features only available on the `develop` branch of [descartes](https://github.com/cartesi-corp/descartes).
-In order to use that unreleased version, you may [follow these instructions](../README.md#using-latest-unreleased-descartes-optional).
+> **NOTE**: at this time, this tutorial requires the latest unreleased features of [Descartes](https://github.com/cartesi/descartes).
+In order to use that unreleased version, you may [follow these instructions](../README.md#using-local-descartes-build-optional).

 > **DISCLAIMER**: this is **NOT** the recommended way of implementing a DApp using Descartes.
 It usually makes no sense to waste resources building a full script on-chain - all possible logic should rather be moved into the off-chain Cartesi Machine.
 However, this strategy is used here for the purposes of illustrating the potential of Descartes, so as to avoid the need of building a different machine for every script we want to exercise.